ztrhgf/LAPS/README.md

 # LAPS
-powershell functions to work with LAPS
+powershell functions to make your life with LAPS easier

-Invoke-MSTS
+## Invoke-MSTS

 Function to simplification of using LAPS password for RDP connection.
 It automatically fill hostname, login and LAPS password to RDP connection (mstsc.exe).